quicknir/reveal_wise_enum/example.md

 - Another way in which it always works, poll
 - Poll: what I just said, contingent on? (foo not being inlined)
 - Pass by value or inlining, > const
-- "Const doesn't make zero difference but it rounds to zero"
+- cpp slacker: "Const doesn't make zero difference but it rounds to zero"

 ### Branchs - using and eliminating (1)